zuazo/chef-handler-sns/README.md

 IAM Role information and credentials are gathered from ohai by default if they exists.

 No aditional ohai plugin is required.
-This is supported by ohai since version `6.16.0` ([OHAI-400](https://tickets.opscode.com/browse/OHAI-400)).
+This is natively supported by ohai since version `6.16.0` ([OHAI-400](https://tickets.opscode.com/browse/OHAI-400)).

 These are the used ohai attributes: